-Today, guest historian Cathy Patterson looks at an unlikely anthropologist.
+Today, guest historian Cathy Patterson reveals family secrets.
 The University of Houston presents this series about the machines that make our civilization run, and the people whose ingenuity created them.

 I'm Cathy Patterson, at the University of Houston, where we're interested in the way inventive minds work.

-Cathy Patterson is Associate Professor of History and Associate Dean of the College of Liberal Arts and Social Sciences at the University of Houston.
-She is author of Urban Patronage in Early modern England: Corporate Boroughs, the Landed Elite, and the Crown, 1580-1640 (Stanford: Stanford University Press, 1999)
+Catherine Patterson is Associate Professor of History and Associate Dean of the College of Liberal Arts and Social Sciences at the University of Houston.
+She is author of Urban Patronage in Early modern England: Corporate Boroughs, the Landed Elite, and the Crown, 1580-1640.
+(Stanford: Stanford University Press, 1999)

 W. Radcliffe, Milestones in Midwifery and The Secret Instrument.
 (San Francisco: Norman Publishing, 1989)